 - PEBC Qualifying Exam Part II (OSCE) study group (75+ hours) plus a mock OSCE

-The first step is to contact them to book an appointment with a career coach to determine your eligibility.
+The first step for international pharmacy graduates (IPGs) is to contact Directions for Immigrants to book an appointment with a career coach to determine their eligibility.

 Telephone number: 403-770-5155 | Toll-free number: 1-877-297-2553